dichevk/Hangman-Python/README.md

 Have fun guessing !

-In case you get libpng warning: iCCP: known incorrect sRGB profile - please follow the guideline for removing the iCCP chunk from the PNG image:
+In case you get libpng warning: iCCP: known incorrect sRGB profile while loading the .png files - please follow the guideline for removing the iCCP chunk from the PNG image:

 Install imageMagick - https://imagemagick.org/index.php